Avanade/ghcp-usage-dashboard/docs/start-here.md

 python -m venv usage
 ```

 `usage` is the name of the virtual environment.
-You can replace it with any name you prefer.
+You can use any environment name you prefer.

 4. Activate the virtual environment: